BrenPatF/Sandbox/knapsack/README.md

 ### Multi-knapsack problem
 - [In this README...](https://github.com/BrenPatF/Sandbox/blob/master/knapsack/README.md#in-this-readme)

-For this case, [SKP-m](http://aprogrammerwrites.eu/?p=635), I considered the same simple example item set as in the earlier article, having four items, but now with two containers with individual weight limits of 8 and 10.
+For this case, in blog post [SKP-m](http://aprogrammerwrites.eu/?p=635) I considered the same simple example item set as in the earlier article, having four items, but now with two containers with individual weight limits of 8 and 10.

 We can again depict the 16 possible item combinations in a diagram, with the container limits added:
 <img src="Multi, v1.1 - Combis.jpg">